-As a platinum sponsor of TARC, Thales USA is intent on promoting innovation and design at all ages and levels.
+As a platinum sponsor of TARC, Thales believes in prompting innovation and design at all ages and levels.
 To do so, we've arranged to host a balsa-wood plane building competition.
 Team advisors will receive a ticket in their registration materials Friday night.
 These tickets are assigned to a specific timeslot following the team's rocket launch.
 The competition will take place at the Thales tent in the Exhibit Area.
-Make sure your team brings your ticket with you to be allowed to participate in this event.
-Teams of parents, children, and other visitors will be invited to participate without advanced registration between 2:00 PM and 3:00 PM.
+Make sure your team brings your ticket with you to ensure you are able to participate in the event.
+Teams of parents, children, and other visitors will be invited to participate during the open session happening between 2:00 PM and 3:00 PM.

 The goal is to build a flight-worthy plane.
 Everyone participating will have supplies provided to them free of charge.
-The purpose of the competition is to build a creative, well-assembled plane that will fly the farthest.
+The competition will entail designing and building a creative, well-assembled plane that will fly the farthest.
 Each team will have up to three attempts to fly their plane on the designated "runway," where we will measure and record the distance traveled.